 Why Are My Highlights Not Visible on The Page?

-Highlights can not always be displayed on the page
+Highlights can not always be recreated on the page

-If you are here, you’ve likely seen the info message above and are wondering why your highlights are not visible on the page.
+If you’re here, you probably saw the info message above and are wondering why your highlights aren’t showing up on the page.

-As a solo developer, I'm working hard to make Web Highlights work on most websites, but technical limitations mean I can't always guarantee your highlights will be recreated.
+As a solo developer, I’m working hard to make Web Highlights more reliable across different websites.
+Still, some technical limitations are tough to avoid.

-Here are some reasons why this might happen:
+Here are a few reasons why your highlights might not appear:

 Example: On social media platforms like LinkedIn, the content of your news feed changes constantly.
 If you highlight a post that later gets deleted or buried under new posts, the highlight won't show up again

-2. Website Redesigns: When a website undergoes a redesign, changes in layout or structure can make it difficult to locate the original highlight.
+3. Website redesigns: When a website undergoes a redesign, changes in layout or structure can make it difficult to locate the original highlight.

 Example: Websites like CNN or BBC may undergo redesigns, changing their layout and structure.
 This can make it difficult for the extension to find and recreate your highlights in the new design.

-3. URL Changes: If the website's URL has changed, the link to the page where the highlight was created might no longer be valid.
+4. URL changes: If the website's URL has changed, the link to the page where the highlight was created might no longer be valid.

 Example: Blogs or article pages on websites like Medium might change their URLs as they update or reorganize their content, making the original link to your highlight invalid.

-4. Technical Problems: Sometimes, websites implement technical details that block the Web Highlights extension from accessing and recreating the highlight.
+5. Technical problems: Sometimes, websites implement technical details that block the Web Highlights extension from accessing and recreating the highlight.

 Example: Websites may implement technical updates or security measures that block extensions from accessing and modifying the page content, preventing Web Highlights from functioning.

-5. Website Code Conflicts: While Web Highlights works on most websites, some sites have conflicting code that prevents the extension from functioning correctly.
+6. Website code conflicts: While Web Highlights works on most websites, some sites have conflicting code that prevents the extension from functioning correctly.

 Example: A website like LinkedIn often updates its codebase.
 If you highlight a job post or a status update, the internal changes to LinkedIn's code might prevent the highlight from appearing when you return to the page.